-Natalie Reid (MA, TESOL) has been teaching English language skills throughout Europe, Japan, the Pacific, and the U.S. for over 20 years, specializing in academic writing, journal analysis, and technical writing.
-She designs and delivers customized courses and workshops for clients that include universities, social research institutes, U.S. government agencies, and private corporations.
-Her American clients have included the Peace Corps and the Smithsonian Institution.
+Natalie Reid (MA, TESOL) has been teaching English language skills throughout Europe, Japan, the Pacific, and the U.S. for 30 years, specializing in academic writing, journal analysis, and technical writing.
+She designs and delivers customized courses and workshops for clients that include universities, social research institutes, and government agencies.
 Since the early 2000s she has primarily concentrated on teaching academic writing to, consulting with, and editing papers and books for European social scientists and other professionals.

 Her most recent book is Getting Published in International Journals: Writing Strategies for European Social Scientists, Revised Edition (Albuquerque: Professional Publications Press, 2018).
 This unique combination of textbook and reference work gives its readers the analytical, contextual, and structural tools—along with stylistic tricks of the trade—for achieving their publication goals (see The Book).
 The book represents the core of two of her courses, Academic Writing and Journal Analysis.